Bandalos Chinos: Career

-Gregorio "Goyo" Degano and Iñaki Colombo met while assisting to the same school in San Fernando and started playing music together at 14.
+Gregorio "Goyo" Degano and Iñaki Colombo met while attending the same school in San Fernando and started playing music together at 14.
 After finishing high school in 2009, they formed the band in Béccar, a town in the northern part of the greater Buenos Aires area in Argentina.
 The name of the band comes from a performance in 2009 where a soundman introduced them as "los chicos" ("the boys" in Spanish) but it was misunderstood as "los chinos", the name would turn into "Banda Los Chinos", later transforming into "Bandalos Chinos".
 Their debut album Bandalos Chinos, was released in 2012 and was premiered at the Auditorium San Isidro.

 Following the release of their first album, they released the EP Nunca Estuve Acá in 2014, consisting of six songs.
 On January 4, 2017, they released their second EP En el Aire, consisting of five songs.
 Their second album BACH was released on August 3, 2018, it was recorded at Sonic Ranch Studios in Texas, United States and was produced by Adán Jodorowsky.
 At the 20th Annual Latin Grammy Awards, the album received nominations for Best Alternative Music Album and Best Engineered Album while at the 21st Annual Gardel Awards, they won Best Pop Group Album.

 On October 9, 2020, the band released their third album Paranoia Pop, similar to their previous effort, it was produced by Adán Jodorowsky and was recorded at Sonic Ranch Studios, it also features collaborations with David Aguilar, LOUTA and Tei Shi.
 To promote the album, the band performed a series of concerts via streaming named Paranoia Pop: El Musical at the Movistar Arena in Buenos Aires.
-To celebrate the ten years of the band, they released Feliz Nabibach on December 24, 2020, an album consisting of new versions, demos and live performances of songs from their previous albums.
+To celebrate the ten year anniversary of the band, they released Feliz Nabibach on December 24, 2020, an album consisting of new versions, demos and live performances of songs from their previous albums.